A Modern-Day Classic

 Throughout my years I have been lucky enough to own many desirable cars but none that bring back such fond memories as the Audi S2 Coupe.
-With it's 20 valve, 5 cylinder, turbo charged engine and the quattro 4 wheel drive system this really was a 'Wolf in sheep's clothing'.
+With its 20-valve, five-cylinder, turbo-charged engine and the Quattro four-wheel drive system, this really was a 'wolf in sheep's clothing.'

-Easily rivalling the modern waves of Subaru Imprezas and Mitsubishi Evos I would openly class this car in the same league as the Ford Escort Cosworth (except ofcourse, this German powerhouse was built with class in mind to go along with it's rallying pedigree).
+Easily rivaling the modern waves of Subaru Imprezas and Mitsubishi Evos, I would openly class this car in the same league as the Ford Escort Cosworth (except, of course, this German powerhouse was built with class in mind to go along with it's rallying pedigree).

-With 220 horsepower as standard at its disposal, a tiny blip of the accelerator pedal resulted in the occupants being heavily planted into the recaro style seats as this beasts immense 4 wheel drive system gripped whatever road surface you happened to be driving on and surged forward.
+With 220 horsepower as standard at its disposal, a tiny blip of the accelerator pedal resulted in the occupants being heavily planted into the Recaro style seats as this beast's immense four-wheel drive system gripped whatever road surface you happened to be driving on and surged forward.
 The noise from the external waist gate letting out a pleasing "whoosh" and the faint chatter of the turbo forcing extra air into the firing chambers never got old and left the driver grinning from ear to ear like a school boy being taken out in his childhood dream car for the first time.

 The beauty of the S2 is that the 0-60 time (just under 6 seconds) can be achieved on pretty much any surface.
 Wet or day, gravel or concrete the S2 just squats the backend down and takes off.
 Wheelspin is harder to achieve than actually pushing this car hard enough for it to let go.

-Later models came with the slightly more powerful 'ABY' engine producing 230 bhp and a 6 speed gearbox.
-Many claim this is the model to buy but the difference in performance is something I could never find, in fact the 5 speed gearbox allowed the driver to reach 60 without having to change into 3rd gear and for me it was (and still is) all about the acceleration rather than top speed.
+Later models came with the slightly more powerful 'ABY' engine producing 230 bhp and a six-speed gearbox.
+Many claim this is the model to buy, but the difference in performance is something I could never find the five-speed gearbox allowed the driver to reach 60 without having to change into 3rd gear and for me, it was (and still is) all about the acceleration rather than top speed.

 Living with the S2 is also a pleasant experience.
-The interior is suarve for its age and the 3 spoke steering wheel sporting the 'S' badge reminds you that at any given moment a smooth riding family car can erupt into a fuel guzzling beast.
+The interior is suave for its age, and the three-spoke steering wheel sporting the 'S' badge reminds you that at any given moment a smooth riding family car can erupt into a fuel guzzling beast.

-There is very little to criticise, the only faults I could find while owning this classic for 8 years, was the fuel consumption when my right foot became heavy.
+There is very little to criticize, the only faults I could find while owning this classic for eight years, was the fuel consumption when my right foot became heavy.
 Unfortunately for my wallet, this happened the majority of the time due to the noise of that engine and the pure joy this car brings when being used in the manner it was built for.

-Few of these cars are still on the roads these days and their value is now steadily increasing if you are lucky enough to find a good example.
+Few of these cars are still on the roads these days, and their value is now steadily increasing if you are lucky enough to find a good example.
 A word of warning though, if you are looking to invest in one of these do your research beforehand.
-The S2 is not a car one buys just because they like the look of it, you need to know what your buying and realise that parts (should you be unlucky enough to need repairs) do not come cheaply.
+The S2 is not a car one buys just because they like the look of it, you need to know what your buying and realize that parts (should you be unlucky enough to require repairs) do not come cheaply.

 Facts and Figures